kakadeniranjan1999/Reinforcement-Learning-With-OpenAI-Gym/README.md

 #### Inference-6 &emsp; Prob(Successful Chase) = 0.42 &emsp; Inference Logs = [FrozenLake-v1_16-Sep-2021_20-45-34.log](Inference/InferenceLogs/FrozenLakeDQN/FrozenLake-v1_16-Sep-2021_20-45-34.log)
 <img height="400" src="Inference/InferencePlots/FrozenLakeDQN/FrozenLake-v1_16-Sep-2021_20-45-34.png" width="400" alt="Inference-6" title="Inference-6"/>

+### Conclusion
+#### From all the above inferences, it can be concluded that:
+  * Model-1 using swish activation function for hidden layers is found to be fast learner than Model-2 using relu activation for hidden layers.

-## III.
-Future Scope for Improvement
+### Future Scope for Improvement
-### Further improvements can be obtained using:
+#### Further improvements can be obtained using:
   * Model optimization using optimization techniques
   * Training agent with different configurations (maybe best possible) from [FrozenLakeDQN.yml](config/FrozenLakeDQN.yml)
   * Further training of the pretrained models

 ## Change Logs
 * Implementation of Q-Learning for FrozenLake-v1